Satchel Grant

 About Me

 I'm currently a 4th year PhD candidate at Stanford studying cognition in Jay McClelland's lab.
-I study mathematical cognition, abstract reasoning, and generalization in computational settings mainly through the use of mechanistic interpretability methods in artificial neural networks.
+I study mathematical cognition, abstract reasoning, and generalization in computational settings through the use of interpretability methods in artificial neural networks.
 My interests tend to fall into the intersection of psych, neuro, and comp sci.

 This site is mainly to showcase projects that are either published or promising/interesting but probably won't be published.
-These latter projects may find themselves listed here because they're at a reasonable state, but I can't find the time to pursue them further, or someone else beat me to the punch.
+These latter projects may find themselves here because they're at a reasonable state, but I can't find the time to pursue them further, or someone else beat me to the punch.

 Note that the date near the beginning of each entry refers to the date that the linked writeup was pushed to github or published.
 This is not necessarily the date that the blog entry was made!